jonnahmarie/theshoppies/README.md

 This is an attempted MERN stack application, utilizing MongoDB, Express, React and Node.
 It utilizes Materialize CSS, axios, nodemon, and dotenv.

-This application is unfinished due to time constraints. [#Challenges](See Challenges).
+This application is unfinished due to time constraints.
+[See Challenges](#Challenges).

 ## Installation
 ### From your local machine